-If we want society to develop in such a way that our cities can sustain a good life for their citizens without depleting nature, then we face unparalleled challenges.
-In any highly urbanized country, extensive city transformation proves imperative.
+If we want society to develop so that our cities can sustain a good life for their citizens without depleting nature, then we face unparalleled challenges.
+In any highly urbanised country, extensive city transformation proves imperative.
 Which planning processes and which urban structures enable transformation?
 How can planners avoid path dependency?
 Which new skills and abilities do planners need?

-Within a framework of planning at municipal, city, regional or national level, there is a need for environmental planners to develop policies into scenarios or plans, assess the contributions of policies, plans and programmes to urban sustainable development, and to manage the collaboration of actors within the planning process.
+Within a framework of planning at the municipal, city, regional or national level, there is a need for environmental planners to develop policies into scenarios or plans, assess the contributions of policies, plans and programmes to sustainable urban development, and manage the collaboration of actors within the planning process.

 - merging elements of governing and governance from planning theory and political science into a methodological approach ("How to practice governance");